-If you are not a home owner that makes claims, you should take a higher deductible and pocket the premium savings if you can afford to do so.
+If you are not a home owner that makes claims, you should take a higher deductible and pocket the rate savings if you can afford to do so.

-TIP: A homeowners insurance deductible is not the amount you owe to the Insurance company if you make claim.
+TIP: A home insurance deductible is not the amount you owe to the Insurance company if you make claim.

 It is the amount deducted from the claim check.